arukusuiinpu/arukusuiinpu/README.md

 (Yes, this is my actual duolingo calendar, and you can have one too!
 Open this README.md to learn more)

-#### Also yes, I don't like pre-existing customization and would like to encourage you to build more creative stuff like the Duolingo calendar on your own!
+#### Also yes, I don't like pre-existing customization that much (even if it is absolutely incredible) and would like to encourage you to build more creative stuff like the Duolingo calendar on your own!

 <!--
 Leaving this for comedic effect, also haaaii to people who check these sources!
 Good job on looking at something most people miss